-My primary teaching areas include Adobe InDesign, media ethics, public relations, writing/editing and women in media.
-I specialize in the development, design and delivery of online classes.
-I designed my first online course in 2012 and have taught at least one every semester since then.
+My primary teaching areas include Adobe InDesign, media ethics, media studies, public relations and writing/editing.
+Since 2012, I have specialized in the development, design and delivery of online classes.
 My online courses include Media Ethics, Principles of Public Relations, Introduction to Mass Communication and Media Writing.

 I have been a panelist and presented papers at numerous local, state and national conferences.
 Recent scholarly activities have included presentations at the Teaching with Technology Conference, the Brightspace Desire2Learn national conference, the Transformative Learning Conference, the Southwest Education Council for Journalism and Mass Communication conference and the Broadcast Education Association national conference.

 I have published articles in newspapers, magazines and journals and also with Salem Press, the Journalism Educator, the Journalism & Mass Communication Educator and the Online Classroom newsletter.

 I encourage the uniqueness and creativity of each student.
 My class plans are always flexible, as I bring current events into classroom discussions and allow for a diversity of ideas and opinions.
 I use STLR (Student Transformative Learning Record) in at least two classes each semester.
 I strive to promote creative skills and independent thinking while encouraging students to discover their strengths and be involved in their communities.

 I enjoy traveling, reading, writing, working out, listening to music and spending time with family and friends.
 I also do freelance editing and design work.
 I enjoy good coffee (every single day) and fried chicken (only occasionally).